shimeoki/dotfiles/README.md

 can call them "archived".
 But this state is not permanent if I start using the app again.

+Archived state doesn't mean that these configurations are invalid, but you should be aware that they could be outdated.

 The repository uses chezmoi and separate root directory, so, for example, all paths with `root/private_dot_config` are translated to `~/.config`.